Formation

 Know your product and validate the concept.
 Don’t go to market until you have clarity on the problem you’re solving, your target audience, the size of your market and your product’s defining features.
 Once widely known, a company’s narrative is hard to change.

 Be strategic about your relationships.
-Investors can provide critical business intelligence, help you make connections to industry leaders and provide strategic advice; investors are more than just a checkbook.
+Investors are more than just a checkbook.
+They can provide critical business intelligence, help you make connections to industry leaders, and provide strategic advice.

 Understand your company’s growth cycle.
 Very few companies find success quickly — develop a fundraising strategy that will help you preserve your equity position for the long haul.